06 Sep Oaxaca City: A Guide

 Teatro Macedonio Alcalá

-The theater, named after the author of the national anthem, is magnificent architectural beauty, typical of the works of Porfirio Díaz period, the early 1900s.
-The beautiful building houses a collection of romantic art as well as hosting operas, ballets and a myriad of other events.
+The theater, named after the author of the national anthem, is a magnificent architectural beauty, typical of the works of the Porfirio Díaz period.
+It was completed in 1909.
+The beautiful building houses a collection of romantic art and hosts operas, international ballets and other theater events.
 Its iconic green cupola is instantly recognizeable, as are it’s green cantera arches framing the main entrance.

 Surrounded by gorgeous architecture, like the various churches and arched passageways, and often filled with exciting events, music and other activities, the Plaza de la Constitución, also known as the Zócalo (town square), is an obvious choice to visit and get your bearings in the city.